akleber/fronius-json-tools/README.md

 # fronius-json-tools
-Python tools to work with the json data of the Fronius Solar API
+Python tools to work with the json data of the Fronius Solar API.

+These are miscellaneous scripts I wrote while working with the Solar API.
+They mostly lack documentation right now and are sometimes incomplete.
+Nevertheless my goal is to continously work on them until they fit my needs.

 # Goals
+* Understand and document the Solar API
 * Python cron script that fetches all available live data of the datalogger and saves it into a sqlite db
 * Python script that import the datalogger archive data into the sqlite db
 * Generate relevant graphs from db
 * iOS app and today widget that shows live data from datalogger

+# TODO
+* Sort keys in 1.2.3-1 examples and compare to 1.3.2-3

 # Relevant Graphs
 * Battery Charge throughout the day